 Link to the document on DocPro: https://docpro.com/doc713/job-application-cover-letter-summer-job-internship

-The introduction should start off by clearly stating formal withdrawal from the company and position currently undertaken by the applicant.
-Earlier notice should be given to the company for recognizing and making arrangements for it as part of work courtesy, and the notice period should also be included in the letter.
+The introduction should start off by clearly stating formal withdrawal from the company and the position currently undertaken by the applicant.
+Earlier notice should be given to the company to recognize and making arrangements for it as part of work courtesy, and the notice period should also be included in the letter.

 The closing paragraph should express gratitude to the company for providing the internship opportunity and apologise for the inconvenience caused under the unideal timing.

 Interns should be reminded to use neutral and sincere language in the letter to reserve for future opportunities at the current company.
 If the reasons for withdrawal are due to the company’s fault, interns should also avoid being overly critical unless that fault highly deviates from normal internship standards.